markmoxon/lander-source-code-acorn-archimedes/README.md

 * [4-reference-binaries](4-reference-binaries) contains the correct binaries for each release, so we can verify that our assembled output matches the reference.

 * [5-compiled-game-discs](5-compiled-game-discs) contains the final output of the build process: a folder that contains the compiled game and which can be run on real hardware or in an emulator.

+## Extending the landscape with BigLander

+This repository also includes a version of Lander with a much bigger landscape: 62 by 62 tiles, to be precise (as compared to the original 12 by 10 tiles).
+This version also runs on all versions of RISC OS (the original only works on Arthur and RISC OS 2).
+The big-landscape code is in a separate branch called `big-landscape`, and apart from the code differences for the landscape size and later versions of RISC OS, this branch is identical to the main branch and the same build process applies.

+The annotated source files in the `big-landscape` branch contain both the original Lander code and all of the modifications for the bigger landscape, so you can look through the source to see exactly what's changed.
+Any code that I've removed from the original version is commented out in the source files, so when they are assembled they produce the big-landscape binaries, while still containing details of all the modifications.
+You can find all the diffs by searching the sources for `Mod:`.

+BigLander should work on all versions of RISC OS, but to get it working on a Raspberry Pi, you may need to create a text file in the !Boot.Loader folder called CMDLINE/TXT, containing the word `disable_mode_changes` (reboot after you create this).
+Make sure you have !ADFFS loaded, and then BigLander should run.
+You can see a video guide to this process [on YouTube](https://www.youtube.com/watch?v=HpQk1l7Rvu0).

+If BigLander on your Pi is blurry, you can change the GPU upscaler method.
+Edit the CONFIG/TXT in !Boot.Loader and add `scaling_kernel=8` on a new line before rebooting.
+This will probably make your desktop a bit messy, but BigLander should now look pretty great (and you can remove the line to go back to blurry BigLander and a crisp desktop).

+For more information on BigLander, see the [accompanying website](https://lander.bbcelite.com/deep_dives/hacking_the_landscape.html).

 ## Building Lander from the source